 You can see the new and old Disk side by side.
 The old disk has a very prominent 'lip' on the inside of the disks.
-This can sometimes be removed as long as the width of the disk is still within tolerance(Rear more than likely need to give the disk a quick clean with brake cleaner to remove any oils that may be on the braking faces of the disk.
+This can sometimes be removed as long as the width of the disk is still within tolerance(Rear disk is 17mm minimum)